Who Funded the Game?

 We couldn't have done it without the support of a wider team of talented people.

-Dave Houston, Miles Berry, Tim Rylands, Julia Rutherford Bate (Waterleys Primary School), Lizzie Ostrom, Jodie Collins.
+Special thanks: Dave Houston, Dawn Hallybone, Miles Berry, Tim Rylands, Julia Rutherford Bate (Waterleys Primary School), Lizzie Ostrom, Jodie Collins.